-g.
-Minor Violations.
+6. Minor Violations.

 Minor Violations are those in which the possible sanctions are not suspension and/or expulsion.
-When a matter is referred to an official, students accused of a Minor Violation will receive a Notice of Allegation(s) with information regarding:
+When the Office of Community Standards and Civility is notified of an incident, students accused of a Minor or Major Violation(s) will receive a Notice of Allegation(s) with information regarding:

-- Each charge with a brief recitation of the factual allegations supporting each charge; - The right to be advised or assisted by an Attorney or Non-Attorney Advisor, with appropriate forms; - Instructions to contact the Director of Community Standards & Civility, residential living staff, or the Title IX Coordinator in matters related to Equal Opportunity, or their respective designee regarding the allegation, and that the failure to do so may constitute a violation of the Code; - Alternative dispute resolution in appropriate circumstances; and - The hearing date if scheduled.
+- Each charge with a brief overview of the charge for which the student/organization may or may not be responsible; - The right to be advised or assisted by an Attorney or Non-Attorney Advisor, with appropriate forms; - The hearing date for Minor Violations, if scheduled; - Instructions to contact the Director of Community Standards & Civility, residential living staff, or the Title IX Coordinator in matters related to Equal Opportunity, or their respective designee regarding the allegation, and that the failure to appear for a hearing may constitute a violation of the Code; and - Alternative dispute resolution in appropriate circumstances.

-The hearing date shall not be scheduled for at least five (5) calendar days after the student receives the notice unless the student agrees to an earlier hearing date in writing.
+For Minor Violations, the hearing date shall not be scheduled for at least five (5) calendar days after the student receives the notice unless the student agrees to an earlier hearing date in writing.